langgenius/dify-docs/en/application/developing-with-apis.md

 * Well-encapsulated original LLM APIs
 * Effortlessly switch between LLM providers and centrally manage API keys
 * Operate applications visually, including log analysis, annotation, and user activity observation
-* Continuously provide more tools, plugins, and datasets
+* Continuously provide more tools, plugins, and knowledge

 ### How to use